sureifylabs/.github/pull_request_template.md

 - If a reviewer comments on something that could have been caught by a lint rule, either add that rule to the linter, or create a Jira ticket to add it.

 ## Reviewer Notes
-If the PR doesn't meet the above standards, please feel free to reject it. 👎
+If the PR doesn't meet the above standards 👎 please add a review to "Request changes".